 Ear, Nose and Throat Surgery (ENT) is the surgical treatment of diseases, injuries or deformities of the ear, nose, throat, head and neck areas.

-One of the key areas of concern for ENT surgeons is helping patients cope with or recover from diseases that impair the senses of hearing and balance.
+ENT surgeons are concerned with helping patients cope with or recover from diseases that impair the senses of hearing and balance.

 The principle sub-specialties of ENT surgery are: